cpu-ex/simulator/README.md

 	> 	- size of PHT

 	- step1: `make sim`
-	- step2: `./sim fileName`
+	- step2: `./sim codeFileName [sldFileName]`

-		> binary code with same file name supposed to be in `./bin`
+		> codeFileName: supposing the existence of `./bin/codeFileName.code`
+		>
+		> sldFileName: supposing the optional existence of `./sldFileName.sld` which is a binary file
+		>
+		> e.g.: `./sim uart asm/test-codes/uart`

 	- step3: type `h` for help
 	- step4: type `quit` to exit simulator